science

 科学课程帮助学生进行逻辑性和创造性思考,加强解决问题和观察能力,并锻炼分析推理能力。该课程强调物理和生物环境以及不同科学学科领域的具体过程和方法。所有核心课程都需要大量的实验室工作。学生还将熟练使用技术进行数据收集和分析。

 Students are required to take three years of science classes, though many take more.
 Ninth graders take Physics, tenth graders take Chemistry, and eleventh graders take Biology.
-Juniors and seniors may continue their studies by taking AP Chemistry, AP Environmental Science, AP Physics and other science electives such as Applied Studies: STEM Research Program, Astronomy, Forensic Science, Issues in Science,
+Juniors and seniors may continue their studies by taking a range of upper level electives such as Applied Studies: STEM Research Program, Astronomy, Climate Change Science, Developmental Biology, Anatomy and Physiology, Forensic Science, Issues in Science, Physical Chemistry, Organic Chemistry, Mechanics, Electricity, and Magnetism, Molecular Genetics, and Marine Biology Through an Ecological Lens.

 3个项目的清单。